Körborn: Middle Ages

 At the time of Körborn's first documentary mention in 1270, it lay in the County of Veldenz, resident in which at the time was Count Heinrich von Geroldseck, whose wife was Agnes, Count Gerlach V's daughter.
 Since his father-in-law was the last count of the older line of Veldenz, Heinrich became the founder of the newer line.
 It cannot be assumed that the date of first documentary mention is also the village's founding date, for nothing is known about when Körborn actually arose as a settled place.
 It could have been a few years earlier, or a few hundred.
-Placename researchers do not rule out a founding as far back as pre-Germanic times.
+Place-name researchers do not rule out a founding as far back as pre-Germanic times.
 The County of Veldenz was founded in 1112, mainly out of various Vogteien over ecclesiastical landholds, particularly the Remigiusland, a region around Kusel that belonged to the Abbey of Saint-Remi in Reims.
 According to the 1270 document, Körborn was then a Veldenz fief held by the Burgmann Johannes Raubesak at Castle Lichtenberg, who had to pay the Provost at the Remigiusberg Monastery a certain sum of money.
 The name Raubesak suggests that Sir Johannes sometimes indulged himself in highway robbery (rauben is still the German word for “rob”), although this is not known for sure.
 According to a 1376 document, a squire of Sötern acknowledged that Count Heinrich II of Veldenz had made him a Burgmann, and that as payment for his service he had also been awarded the village of Kerborn.
 The village then belonged to the Burgfrieden (literally “castle peace”, a truce imposed within a castle’s domain) of Lichtenberg Castle, which stood only a few kilometres away.
 The peasants from Körborn, and from all villages within the Burgfrieden, continually had to do compulsory labour, either at the castle itself or otherwise for the Burgmannen.
 In 1444, the County of Veldenz met its end when Count Friedrich III of Veldenz died without a male heir.
 His daughter Anna wed King Ruprecht’s son Count Palatine Stephan.
 By uniting his own Palatine holdings with the now otherwise heirless County of Veldenz – his wife had inherited the county, but not her father’s title – and by redeeming the hitherto pledged County of Zweibrücken, Stephan founded a new County Palatine, as whose comital residence he chose the town of Zweibrücken: the County Palatine – later Duchy – of Palatinate-Zweibrücken.